 The result of procrastination is not only unnecessary stress, but it can diminish the learning benefit that you are supposed to receive from the assignment.

-Preparing for the MBLEx is another task that many students end up procrastinating on.
+Preparing for the MBLEx in 2021 is another task that many students end up procrastinating on.
 The problem is that due to the large volume of information covered on the massage licensing exam, waiting until the last minute to start studying is a poor strategy.

 What is procrastination?